A Survey on Large Language Models for Recommendation: Generative LLMs for Recommendation

 \subsubsection{Instruction Tuning}

 In this paradigm, LLMs are fine-tuned for multiple tasks with different types of instructions.
 In this way, LLMs can better align with human intent and achieve better zero-shot ability.
-For example, \citeauthor{DBLP:conf/recsys/Geng0FGZ22}~(\citeyear{DBLP:conf/recsys/Geng0FGZ22}) proposed to fine-tune a T5 model on five different types of instructions, respectively sequential recommendation, rating prediction, explanation generation, review summarization, and direct recommendation.
+For example, \cite{DBLP:conf/recsys/Geng0FGZ22} proposed to fine-tune a T5 model on five different types of instructions, respectively sequential recommendation, rating prediction, explanation generation, review summarization, and direct recommendation.
 After the multitask instruction tuning on recommendation datasets, the model can achieve the capability of zero-shot generalization to unseen personalized prompts and new items.
-Similarly, \citeauthor{DBLP:journals/corr/abs-2205-08084}~(\citeyear{DBLP:journals/corr/abs-2205-08084}) proposed to fine-tune an M6 model on three types of tasks, respectively scoring tasks, generation tasks and retrieval tasks. \citeauthor{DBLP:journals/corr/abs-2305-07001}~(\citeyear{DBLP:journals/corr/abs-2305-07001}) first designed a general instruction format from three types of key aspects, respectively preference, intention and task form.
-Then, \citeauthor{DBLP:journals/corr/abs-2305-07001}~(\citeyear{DBLP:journals/corr/abs-2305-07001}) manually designed 39 instruction templates and automatically generated a large amount of user-personalized instruction data for instruction tuning on a 3B FLAN-T5-XL model.
-The experiment results demonstrated that this approach can outperform several competitive baselines including GPT-3.5.
+Similarly, \cite{DBLP:journals/corr/abs-2205-08084} proposed to fine-tune an M6 model on three types of tasks, respectively scoring tasks, generation tasks, and retrieval tasks. \cite{DBLP:journals/corr/abs-2305-07001} first designed a general instruction format from three types of key aspects, respectively preference, intention, and task form.
+Then, \cite{DBLP:journals/corr/abs-2305-07001} manually designed 39 instruction templates and automatically generated a large amount of user-personalized instruction data for instruction tuning on a 3B FLAN-T5-XL model.
+The experiment results demonstrated that this approach can outperform several competitive baselines including GPT-3.5. \cite{yin2023heterogeneous} proposed to extract heterogeneous knowledge from the Meituan dataset, and constructed behavior text by prompt engineering.
+Then, \cite{yin2023heterogeneous} utilized instruction tuning to make the LLMs more effective for tasks in recommendation scenarios. \cite{li2023prompt} proposed to distill the discrete prompt for a specific task to a set of continuous prompt vectors so as to bridge IDs and words, and \cite{li2023prompt} leveraged instruction tuning to solve three different recommendation tasks, respectively sequential recommendation, top-N recommendation, and explanation generation. \cite{lu2024aligning} proposed that previous work has mainly focused on improving the accuracy of LLM-based recommendations without adequately addressing their instruction-following capabilities.
+Therefore, this paper introduces a reinforcement learning (RL) training strategy to significantly enhance the instruction-following capabilities of LLMs while performing recommendation tasks.